CodeScroll/PHP-login-register-system/README.md

  -The most important functions for user authentication are

-   - loginRegisterAuth(), every page that wants the  status of user, "disconnected"
+   - loginRegisterAuth(), every page that wants the status of user, "disconnected".
+Otherwise, redirects the user at home or restricted-home page( It depends of the verify variable ).

-   - resHomeAuth(), every page that wants the  status of user, "connected" and unverified
+   - resHomeAuth(), every page that wants the status of user, "connected" and "unverified".
+Otherwise, redirects the user at "index.php"( as disconnected ) or at "home.php" ( as connected and verified )

-   - homeAuth(), every page that wants the  status of user, "connected" and verified
+   - homeAuth(), every page that wants the  status of user, "connected" and verified.
+Otherwise, redirects the user at "index.php"( as disconnected ) or at "restricted-home.php" ( as connected and unverified )

    -isLoggedIn(), if the user is "connected" or "disconnected"